 If you’re planning your first trip as a solo female traveler, Scotland is a great destination to consider.
 For a start, everything is in English, it’s not particularly difficult to travel around or find places to stay which are reasonably cost-effective, everyone is friendly.
 Oh, and they speak English- which makes things just a little bit easier for your first trip.

 One of the best things to do in Scotland, especially in the Highlands is to hike.
 There are multiple trails and walks (guides are available from the tourist offices if you’d like one), or you can just turn up and explore wherever you fancy.
 Be aware of the weather, which can change very quickly.
 Some of the hikes are for more experienced walkers only- so do a little research before you head out.

 Whilst you’re in Scotland, be sure to try some of the local foods.
 Haggis is… an acquired taste, but deep-fried mars bars are so randomly delicious that you need to be careful how many you eat!
-There are plenty of local farmers’ markets and cute cafes for you to indulge yourself as you travel.
+There are plenty of local farmers’ markets and cute cafes for you to indulge yourself in as you travel.

 Contributed by Kat | Wandering Bird